amitrajitbose/Competitive_Programming/README.md

 # Competitive_Programming
 Contains solutions and codes to various online competitive programming challenges.
-The links to the problem sets are specified at the beginning of each code.
+The links to the problem statements are specified at the beginning of each code.

 ## Catch Me Here
 - [Codechef](https://www.codechef.com/users/amitrajit_bose)